macey26/100-days-of-code/r1-log.md

 Spent some time creating buttons for my Alex the Kidd Jenkin game.
 I ended up in what seems like a vicious cycle of trying to position the button in the css grid.

+###R1D64
+Solved a the problem with my buttons and started to add event listeners to my Alex the Kidd Jenken game.

+Glad I can move forward.